Vaelatern/init-dotfiles/README.md

 We aim to do all of this for you.
 All you need to do is run it, and give it permission to do everything it does.

-Currently, the script is designed for use with the [DotBot dotfiles manager][dotbot-repo] and git.
+Currently, the script is designed for use with [Dotbot][dotbot-repo] dotfile manager and git.

 Get Running in 5 Minutes
 ------------------------